-Single drops of rain were tested on 28 surfaces, some man-made and other natural, simulating various types of rainfall.
+In a 2015 MIT study, single drops of rain were tested on 28 surfaces, some man-made and other natural, simulating various types of rainfall.
 Water released from shorter distances mimicked lighter rainfall and water released from higher up acted like more of a downpour.

 Not all types of rain are created equal when it comes to delivering aerosols into the air.
 MIT found that light and moderate rains were best suited for the task, and that, the harder the rain hits the ground, the less likely air would be to rise up to the surface of the drops.